-- Determination of estuary type for both estuaries according to ETI tool 1; - Application of ETI tool 1 methods for current flow and nitrogen (N) loading conditions; - A bathymetric survey of each estuary to measure estuary volume and area; - Determination of the flushing and dilution potential of each estuary according to the Assessment of Estuarine Trophic Status (ASSETS) approach of ETI tool 1 using freshwater inflow data provided by ORC, as well as estuary volume and tidal height data; - Calculation of the physical susceptibility of each estuary for each scenario according to the ASSETS approach; - Calculation of estuary areal N loads for each estuary; - From the estuary volume and area, and nutrient and freshwater loads from the previous steps, calculation of the combined physical and nutrient load susceptibility of each estuary, according to the ASSETS approach; - Because the ASSETS approach employed in the ETI tool under-estimates susceptibility, particularly for small estuaries with volumes <2.8 million m3 (Robertson et al. 2016a, page 30), we used a dilution modelling approach (Plew, Zeldis et al. 2018) to estimate potential nutrient concentrations, as an alternative way to assess eutrophication susceptibility; - Brief narrative guidance on the ecological condition that corresponded to the modelled susceptibility scores for each estuary, and comparison of this information with recent ecological monitoring data; - Calculation of riverine N loads that correspond to A, B, C or D grades for eutrophication susceptibility in each estuary based on the dilution modelling approach.
+- Determination of estuary type according to ETI tool 1; - Application of ETI tool 1 methods for current flow and nitrogen (N) loading conditions; - A bathymetric survey the estuary to measure estuary volume and area; - Determination of the flushing and dilution potential of the estuary according to the Assessment of Estuarine Trophic Status (ASSETS) approach of ETI tool 1 using freshwater inflow data provided by ORC, as well as estuary volume and tidal height data; - Calculation of the physical susceptibility of the estuary according to the ASSETS approach; - Calculation of estuary areal N loads for the estuary; - From the estuary volume and area, and nutrient and freshwater loads from the previous steps, calculation of the combined physical and nutrient load susceptibility of the estuary, according to the ASSETS approach; - Because the ASSETS approach employed in the ETI tool under-estimates susceptibility, particularly for small estuaries with volumes <2.8 million m3 (Robertson et al. 2016a, page 30), we used a dilution modelling approach (Plew, Zeldis et al. 2018) to estimate potential nutrient concentrations, as an alternative way to assess eutrophication susceptibility; - Brief narrative guidance on the ecological condition that corresponded to the modelled susceptibility scores for the estuary, and comparison of this information with recent ecological monitoring data; - Calculation of riverine N loads that correspond to A, B, C or D grades for eutrophication susceptibility in the estuary based on the dilution modelling approach.

-The main sources of freshwater flow and nutrients for the Catlins Estuary are Catlins River and Owaka River, while freshwater flows to the Shag River Estuary are dominated by the Shag River.
-Both freshwater flows from rivers and the nutrient loads they carry are heavily dependent on land use within catchments (Larned et al. 2015).
+The main sources of freshwater flow and nutrients for the Catlins Estuary are Catlins River and Owaka River.
+Freshwater flows from rivers and the nutrient loads they carry are heavily dependent on land use within catchments (Larned et al. 2015).
 The ocean also provides a source of nutrients.

 Nitrogen (N) availability most commonly limits peak seasonal algal growth in estuaries (Howarth and Marino 2006).
-Hence, N supplies from inflows and nutrient retention within estuaries are used in to gauge estuarine eutrophication susceptibility.
+Hence, N supplies from inflows and nutrient retention within estuaries are used to gauge estuarine eutrophication susceptibility.
 Freshwater inflow volumes influence the susceptibility of estuaries to eutrophication because flow rates affect the residence time of water within the estuary.
 Longer residence times have the potential to produce more eutrophic conditions because algae in the water column (phytoplankton) have time to grow and multiply within the estuary, and freshwater-derived nutrient loads that supply both phytoplankton and macroalgae are less quickly exported from estuaries and diluted by mixing with ocean water.

-Here, we assess the susceptibility of the Catlins Estuary and Shag River Estuary to eutrophication based on the N-loading and flow information provided to NIWA, and the bathymetric characteristics of these estuaries.
+Here, we assess the susceptibility of the Catlins Estuary to eutrophication based on the N-loading and flow information provided to NIWA, and the bathymetric characteristics of the estuary.